Federal Government Information

 Special De-Selection Criteria

-Publications which no longer fit the selection standards are withdrawn from the collection at the discretion of the Government Information Librarian as permitted by the U.S. Government Printing Office's "Instructions to Depository Libraries."
+Publications which no longer fit the selection standards are withdrawn from the collection at the discretion of the Government Information Librarian as permitted by the U.S. Government Publishing Office's "Instructions to Depository Libraries."

 Documents chosen for weeding include: